Should You Buy a Hybrid or Electric Car?

 The Chevy Volt is an extended range plug-in hybrid (Click for Larger Image)

-Most owners are VERY enthusiastic about their Volts!
+Most owners are VERY enthusiastic about their Volts!.

 Plugging in an electric hybrid is a LOT cheaper than pumping gas.(Click for Larger Image)

-A single charge costs about $1.25 and lasts 35 to 40 miles in electric mode
+A single charge costs about $1.25 and lasts 35 to 40 miles in electric mode.

 The limiting factor that determines driving range remains the battery.
 The lithium ion battery packs in full electric cars are EXPENSIVE (an estimated $18,000 for the Nissan Leaf battery, which means Nissan has to heavily subsidize the cost of these vehicles to keep the car affordable).
 The batteries are also slow to recharge, taking up to 18 to 20 hours with a 110 volt outlet for a full charge.
 Tier II 220 volt chargers can reduce the charge time to 3 to 4 hours.
 Even so, that's a long wait if you need to go somewhere and the battery is low.